Azure/actions/Process_of_Authoring_GitHub_Actions_for_Azure.md

 ## Before you author

-- Kindly confirm that the new action would enable a new developer scenario that can not be accomplished by the existing set of [Actions for Azure](https://github.com/marketplace?type=actions&query=Azure) or by enhancing them through contributions.
+- Kindly confirm that the new action would enable a new developer scenario that can **not** be accomplished by the existing set of [Actions for Azure](https://github.com/marketplace?type=actions&query=Azure) or by enhancing them through contributions.
 - Choose the right GitHub org to create a repo.
 For example, for all Actions targeting an Azure service, choose [https://github.com/Azure/](https://github.com/Azure/) as the Org.
 Else for any generic utility actions which are cloud agnostic, chose [https://github.com/Microsoft](https://github.com/Microsoft) as the org for hosting the Action repo.
 - Ensure that only one action is present per repo.
 Create new repo for each of your actions.

 ## Steps to create a new Action repo

+If you are a Microsoft employee,
-Request a new repo from the below links as suitable:
+1. Request a new repo from the below links as suitable:
   - [https://repos.opensource.microsoft.com/orgs/Azure/new](https://repos.opensource.microsoft.com/Azure) for creating repos under github.com/Azure Org
   - [https://repos.opensource.microsoft.com/orgs/Microsoft/new](https://repos.opensource.microsoft.com/microsoft) for creating repos under github.com/Microsoft Org

 Ensure to select **Engineering system: GitHub for Open Source** as GitHub Actions for Azure or Microsoft are published as Open Source in repos created
 Microsoft's official GitHub.com organizations, powered by GitHub Enterprise Cloud.

+2. Alternatively, Microsoft users who might already have required permissions on github.com/azure and github.com/Microsoft orgs could just directly create a repo in the respective org without going through the above open-source portal URLs.

+Either-ways, there is an Open Source compliance request that automatically gets created at the end of the repo creation step.
+Creators receive an e-mail to complete the additional steps required to complete the setup process.

+If you are an external (non-Microsoft) contributor, please reach out to the [vTeam](mailto:ace-team@github.com) for help.

 ## Guidelines for setting permissions on the repo
-Following is the permission model to be followed across various action repos within the [**Azure**](https://github.com/Azure) and [**Microsoft**](https://github.com/Microsoft) GitHub org:
+Once the repo is created, following is the permission model that is followed across various action repos within the [**Azure**](https://github.com/Azure) and [**Microsoft**](https://github.com/Microsoft) GitHub orgs:

 - [actions-admin](https://github.com/orgs/Azure/teams/actions-admin/members) team would be added with "admin" role to every new GH repo created for authoring any new action under the Azure org (github.com/azure/)
-- Owners of the individual actions could manage the "maintainer" permissions for their teams by [creating a new github team handle](https://github.com/orgs/Azure/new-team) for their crews and adding this handle with "admin"/"maintainer" role as needed
+- Owners of the individual actions could manage the "maintainer" permissions for their teams by [creating a new github team handle](https://github.com/orgs/Azure/new-team) for their crews and adding this handle with "admin"/"maintainer" role as needed.

+**Note:** It is recommended that team handles are used for maintaining permissions instead of adding individual member's github handles.

 - Kindly request the corresponding Azure product teams to include their team handle as "Admins"/"Maintainers" to facilitate raising any commits from their side for feature enhancements or for fixing supportability issues

 ## Guidelines during Development phase